Law of Japan: History

 Before the Meiji period (1867–1912), the powers of the Tokugawa shogunate, or the judges they appointed, possessed a large amount of discretion, which often resulted in the abuse of power.
 Capital punishment was the main measure of dealing with offenders in the criminal justice system.
 Under feudalism, authorities frequently used the death penalty against political rivals.

 After the Meiji Restoration, as Western culture was introduced, the government established new laws reflecting a gradually modernizing Japanese society.
 The first criminal code after the Restoration was the Shinritsu Koryo (新律綱領) of 1869, primarily influenced by the Chinese Ming and Qing codes and the law of the Tokugawa Shogunate.
 However, new criminal law and prison laws were passed in an effort to bring Japan into line with Western countries.
-A 1880 criminal code was primarily inspired on French law, while the current code, enacted in 1907 was primarily based on German law.
+An 1880 criminal code was primarily inspired on French law, while the current code, enacted in 1907 was primarily based on German law.

 Based on the new Constitution after World War II, the Criminal Code was radically changed to reflect constitutional rights such as free expression and gender equality.
 The Criminal Code has since been amended from time to time, and special laws were also enacted to target specific areas of crime.

 The Criminal Procedure Code was also drastically amended after World War II, under American legal influence, to guarantee due process and largely adopting an adversarial system.
 Under this system, the roles of the police, the prosecutor, and the judge changed.
 The rights of offenders also became a main issue in the criminal justice system in the post-war period.
 Unfortunately, immediately following this innovation, a series of cases resulted in a miscarriage of justice partly because the police were not accustomed to the new system.